The Pitfalls of KV Cache Compression: Conclusion

 \section{Conclusion}

-In this paper, we have shown that although the KV cache compression literature claims minimal performance loss when applying compression, there are many unforeseen and insufficiently studied consequences that arise from compression.
-We thoroughly investigate the effects of KV cache compression in multi-instruction prompts, and show that (1) eviction policies tend to disproportionally evict entries from some instructions more than others (a term we coin \emph{eviction bias}), causing severe degradation of performance for some instructions; and (2) that eviction policies are not able to properly gauge which entries to evict in order to minimize loss to the semantics of the original cache.
-Finally, we propose two very simple modifications to eviction policies that aim at dealing with these two issues.
-Surprisingly, we show that these simple modifications can greatly lessen degradation, suggesting new directions for new more sophisticated eviction policies that fully unlock the potential of KV cache compression.
+We have shown that although the KV cache compression literature claims minimal performance loss, there are many unforeseen and insufficiently studied consequences arising from it.
+We thoroughly investigate the effects of KV cache compression in multi-instruction prompts, and show that (1) eviction policies tend to disproportionally evict entries from some instructions more than others (a term we coin \emph{eviction bias}), causing severe degradation of performance for some instructions; and (2) eviction policies are not able to properly gauge which entries to evict in order to minimize the loss of semantics from the original cache.
+Finally, we propose simple modifications to eviction policies to address these two issues.
+Surprisingly, these simple modifications can greatly lessen degradation, suggesting new directions for more sophisticated eviction policies that fully unlock the potential of KV cache compression.